Choosing the Right LinkedIn Ad Types For Your Campaign Goals

 Ad Type 4: Dynamic Ads

 Dynamic Ads appear on the right rail of a desktop screen.
-The kicker here is the personalization that Dynamic Ads offer.
+The kicker here is the personalization that this ad type has to offer.

 Dynamic Ads are custom-tailored ads drawing from the LinkedIn member’s profile data including their company, job title, profile photo, etc. The ad grabs the user’s attention by addressing the user by their first name and displaying their profile image within the ad itself.
 Marketers have long known that people take notice of human faces in ads.
 They’re even more likely to look at the face if it’s familiar to them.
 And what’s more familiar than your own image looking right back at you?